 How is behavioral telemetry different from the detection layer — fingerprinting, semantic drift?

 Detection layers compare output distributions to baselines.
 They tell you when something has changed across a population of runs.
 Behavioral telemetry is execution-time: it captures signals during the agent's reasoning loop on a specific run, before the output is produced.
 The two are complementary.
 Detection finds that a population is drifting.
 Behavioral signals diagnose why a specific run failed and which component failed it.
 Without detection you don't know to look.
-Without behavioral telemetry, detection gives you an anomaly you cannot attribute.
+Without behavioral telemetry, detection gives you an anomaly you can't attribute.

 How do I compute the grounded score without an LLM evaluator on every request?